Top Human Resources Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Level of commitment to the company
+• - Level of creativity in problem solving

 What the interviewer is looking for: